 Then we quickly looked at the Keycloak User Service, which each user can use to manage their account.

-In the next article, we're going to start coding a Spring Boot web application and secure it with Keycloak.
-We'll further talk about the different authentication options and also introduce the Keycloak client applications.
+In the next article, we're going to talk about the different authentication options, the SSO protocols and also introduce the Keycloak client applications.

 Last update: 02/09/2019